Dave Dickenson

 General Manager and Head Coach

-Dickenson is in his 16th season on the Stampeders coaching staff, his eighth as the team’s head coach and his second with the additional role of general manager.
-His regular-season record as head coach through seven seasons is 79-41-2.
+Dickenson is in his 17th season on the Stampeders coaching staff, his ninth as the team’s head coach and his third with the additional role of general manager.
+His regular-season record as head coach through eight seasons is 84-53-3.

 In 2019, the Stampeders finished second in the West Division with a record of 12-6 and earned the right to host a playoff game for a fourth consecutive year with Dickenson at the helm.
 The Stamps led the league with a turnover ratio of plus-15 and were the second-least penalized team in the CFL.